Make a fun chunky yarn wreath that will look great in your home this winter.

 This is a chunky yarn wreath, meaning it’s made with thick chenille yarn.
 The size is actually called jumbo!
 This yarn is ideal for finger knitting or making cozy plush blankets.

-Buy 1 skein here and you’ll only use half of it for this project.
+Buy 1 skein here and you’ll only use a quarter of it for this project.
 Save the rest and teach yourself how to knit this winter.
 Check out my friend Lynn over at Nourish and Nestle for all kinds of knitting tutorials.

 Creating a house with Cricut